Tribal Land Acknowledgements

 We respect and acknowledge the (here state the local Tribe where you are) and the Squaxin Island and Puyallup Tribes, and other Tribes across the Americas, and their many contributions to The Evergreen State College (in support of education, Tribal sovereignty, environmental stewardship).
 This acknowledgement is one small step toward respect and collaboration with the aim of uplifting the voices, cultures and histories of the Tribes of these lands and waters.

-Additional notes on our Acknowledgements
+Additional Notes on Our Acknowledgements

 The acknowledgement is a tool that students, staff, and faculty may use at key events and at the start of classes.
 It is not required.